anhnguyendepocen/StatisticalDataAnalysis1/README.md

 http://bulletin.appstate.edu/

 Some additional materials (e.g., solutions) are kept in a private repository.
-If you are an instructor interested in seeing these materials, please contact me at thomleyje@appstate.edu.
+If you are an instructor interested in seeing some of these materials, please contact me at thomleyje@appstate.edu.